medikoo/npm-cross-link/README.md

 - `--pull` - Pull eventual new updates from remote
 - `--push` - For all updated packages push eventually committed changes to remote
-- `--bump-deps` - (only non global installations) Bump version ranges of dependencies in `package.json`
+- `--bump-deps` - (only non-global installations) Bump version ranges of dependencies in `package.json`
 - `--no-save` - (only for dependencies install) Do not save dependency to `package.json` (effective only if its not there yet)
 - `--dev` - (only for dependencies install) Force to store updated version in `devDependencies` section
 - `--optional` - (only for dependencies install) Force to store updated version in `optionalDependencies` section